KVSlab/turtleFSI/README.md

 Description
 -----------
-TODO: Take some text from the paper and write a two-paragraph text about turtleFSI.

-The goal of turtleFSI is to provide research groups, and other individuals, with a tools ....
+turtleFSI is a monolithic fluid-structure interaction solver written in FEniCS, and has out-of-the-box high performance capabilities.
+The goal of turtleFSI is to provide research groups, and other individuals, with a simple, but powerfull solver to investigate fluid structure interaction problems.

 Authors